 - My favorite social media site is _______________.

 - I’ve lived in ___________cities in my life.

 - I laugh every time I think about ______.

 Have fun with these, but one piece of advice is to be careful that you don’t leave the blank too open ended for a potentially bad response.
 Be careful what you make a fill in the blank because people can turn it ugly.
 That is what happened when the German grocery chain posted this:

 “I became an ALDI-lover when I tasted _______ for the first time.”

 Tweet out a straightforward question that’s easy to answer.
-When questions are short and simple, it’s easy for followers to respond because they don’t need to spend a lot of time thinking about their answer or trying to fit a longer reply into 140 characters (or fewer if there is a hashtag).
+When questions are short and simple, it’s easy for followers to respond because they don’t need to spend a lot of time thinking about their answer or trying to fit a longer reply to fit the Twitter character limit (or shorter if you want to include a hashtag).